-However, LHAMA does not mandate that manufacturers provide consumers with an ingredients list, so the substances in many art supplies are often kept from consumers.
-Toxicologists from the Consumer Products Safety Commission (CPSC) evaluates all US art products for compliance with LHAMA at least every five years and whenever a product’s formula is changed.
+However, LHAMA does not mandate that manufacturers provide consumers with an ingredient list, so the substances in many art supplies are often kept from consumers.
+States are considering and proposing mandatory warning labels and/or ingredient disclosure on packaging related to consumer products, but this is not uniform throughout the nation.
+Toxicologists from the Consumer Products Safety Commission (CPSC) evaluate all US art products for compliance with LHAMA at least every five years and whenever a product’s formula is changed.

 To go even further when it comes to art materials and safety, also look for labels from the Art and Creative Materials Institute (ACMI).
 ACMI is a nonprofit membership organization made up of art supply manufacturers, who voluntarily agree to have their materials evaluated by independent toxicologists and tested by accredited, independent labs for safety every five years, as well as randomly and whenever product formulas change.

 “Our lead toxicologist, Dr. Woodhall Stopford of Duke University, evaluates every color formulation of every product, and he must approve every formula change,” says Deborah Fanning, ACMI’s executive vice president.
 “He looks at everything as though it were going to be used by a one-year-old.”